eglunn3/4180FinalProject/README.md

 The program has four different options:

 ### Analog
-The analog screen allows the viewing of an analog value from 0-3.3 V in both test and bargraph form.
+The analog screen allows the viewing of an analog value from 0-3.3 V in both test and bar graph form.

 ### Digital
 The digital screen allows the viewing of digital status of circuits.